Home / Blog / How to open a company in ireland

 Company Limited by Guarantee (CLG)

-Sole trader
+Sole Trader

-Choose a unique company name.
+Select a unique company name

-Draft the company constitution.
+Draft the company constitution

-Steps involved in opening a company in Ireland
+Step-by-step guide to opening a company in Ireland

 Register with the Companies Registration Office (CRO)

-Pay the registration fees.
+Pay the registration fee

 Register for taxes

-Set up a business bank account.
+Open a business bank account

-Comply with Irish employment laws.
+Comply with Irish employment laws

 Maintain statutory registers